IslamovDenis/Csharp-FSM-/README.md

     fsm.AddState("A", StateAFunc);
     fsm.AddState("B", StateBFunc);

-  3. And if you need you can add some transitions.
+And if you need you can add some transitions.
 Transition look like state, which connect two exist state, but they have only one type of events for finishing.
-You can use FSM without transitions, but it can help you support good logical structure.
+You can use FSM without transitions, but it can help you support good logical structure:

     public void ABConnect()
     {